-The James McKenry Chapter, National Society Daughters of the American Revolution (NSDAR), cordially invites
+The James McHenry Chapter, National Society Daughters of the American Revolution (NSDAR), cordially invites

 you to a star-spangled programs and projects chapter.